Apartment & Suite Selection

 Because each lottery is separate, numbers do not transfer from one lottery to another and "expire" at the conclusion of that lottery.
 This means that a Wilch Lottery number is void at the end of the Wilch Lottery and cannot be used in the Suites and 10th Avenue Apartments Lottery.
-A Sleep Inn lottery number is void at the conclusion of the Sleep Inn lottery and cannot be used in the general numbers draw lottery.
+All apartment and suite lottery numbers are void at the conclusion of that lottery and cannot be used in the general numbers draw lottery.

 Meal plans and billing